God harden Pharaoh’s heart; but was it by predestination?

 God can only invite us to reason with Him on the basis of a universally understood standard of reasoning.
 If God had one standard of reasoning for Himself and another for man, then how could He invite man to reason with Him?

 God is not a god of confusion.
-The reasonings of God are based on the standard of universal righteousness.
-To say that God will act one way with reasoning above the understanding of man when it pertains to man is gross foolishness.
+The reasonings of God are based on the universally understood standard of righteousness.
+To say that God will act one way with reasoning above the understanding of man when it pertains to man, is gross foolishness.
 God’s reasonings are based on His righteousness, and He made man to follow that righteousness with the same reasoning.
 Therefore, God would never be yes, yes, and no, no at the same time.
 (See Mat 5:37 in conjunction with 2Co 1:17).
 God’s sense of reasoning is known to man and He expects man to walk in it.
 Therefore, to say that God has double standards based on His Sovereignty is an insult to Him and makes Him out to be evil in the eyes of man and the angels.

 Christians ought to know the mind of God (and therefore His reasonings)